microsoft/AIforEarthDataSets/data/goes-16.md

 Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).

 Large-scale processing using this dataset is best performed in the East US Azure data center, where the data is stored.
 If you are using GOES data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

+## Sample code

+A complete Python example of accessing and plotting a GOES-16 image is available in the accompanying [sample notebook](goes-16.ipynb).

 ## Citation